-These days I work as a web producer for Science News magazine where I write, put things on the Internet, make videos, and manage social media.
-Over the course of my short career, I’ve also had the pleasure of writing for Smithsonian, Nature, NPR.org (The Salt and Shots).
-Once upon a time, I also blogged for The Sieve and The Daily Beast.
+These days I work as an associate digital editor for Science News magazine where I write, put things on the Internet, make videos and dabble in social media.
+Over the course of my short career, I’ve also had the pleasure of writing for Smithsonian, Nature, NPR.org (The Salt and Shots), and The Daily Beast.

 Email: hmthompson22 AT gmail DOT com